mozilla/mozilla-reports/etl/churn.kp/knowledge.md

 prefix = environ.get('prefix', 'churn/v2')

 # If this job is scheduled, we need the input date to lag a total of
-# 10 days of slack for incoming data + the 7 days used in churn computation, or 17 days
+# 10 days of slack for incoming data.
+Airflow subtracts 7 days to
-# from the current date.
+# account for the weekly nature of this report.
 week_start_date = snap_to_beginning_of_week(
-    _datetime.strptime(env_date, "%Y%m%d") - timedelta(17),
+    _datetime.strptime(env_date, "%Y%m%d") - timedelta(10),
     "Sunday")
 ```